 - In the Strontium Dog "Max Bubba" story, Johnny and Bubba both use their blasters to impress the local Vikings.
 Johnny gets Wulf's village on his side by pointing out that if he wanted to kill them, he would have done so already.

-- The Return of Bruce Wayne miniseries features an amnesiac Batman being mistaken for a sorceror when he uses his utility belt gadgets against some cavemen while stranded in the neolithic past.
+- The Return of Bruce Wayne miniseries features an amnesiac Batman being mistaken for a sorcerer when he uses his utility belt gadgets against some cavemen while stranded in the neolithic past.

-- After The Avengers are seperated in a Medieval world, Tony Stark tries to scare off some enemies with a road flare.
+- After The Avengers are separated in a Medieval world, Tony Stark tries to scare off some enemies with a road flare.
 They are not impressed and beat him up.

 - Parodied in Black Knight; Martin Lawrence, stranded in the Middle Ages, tries to impress the locals with his cigarette lighter, to which a bemused peasant merely responds "We have fire."